yesiam-png/rllm/verl/docs/advance/dpo_extension.rst

 Extend to other RL(HF) algorithms
 =================================

+Last updated: 02/25/2025.

 We already implemented the complete training pipeline of the PPO algorithms.
-To extend to other algorithms, we analyze the high-level principle to use veRL and provide a tutorial to implement the DPO algorithm.
+To extend to other algorithms, we analyze the high-level principle to use verl and provide a tutorial to implement the DPO algorithm.
 Users can follow the similar paradigm to extend to other RL algorithms.

 .. note:: **Key ideas**: Single process drives multi-process computation and data communication.